Extended Producer Responsibility (EPR) for textiles

-End-to-end solution for producers navigating global textile Extended Producer Responsibility.
+End-to-end solution for producers navigating textile Extended Producer Responsibility.
 Explore our global service-offering here.

 What is textile EPR?

-Textile Extended Producer Responsibility (EPR) places the responsibility on producers to manage the full lifecycle of textile products, from design through to end-of-life.
-That means items such as garments, footwear, and household textiles might no longer be just your responsibility when they hit the shelves, but long after they’ve been used.
+Textile Extended Producer Responsibility (EPR) places responsibility on producers to manage the full lifecycle of textile products, from design and production through to end-of-life.

-Producers report and organise collection of data and pay into EPR systems
+- From 2027 onwards: Producers must report data, organise collection systems and pay EPR fees

 How do I get my business Textiles EPR-ready?